14 Epic Hikes in the U.S.—From California’s Lost Coast to a Northeast Trek Longer Than the Appalachian Trail

 • Difficulty: Moderate to challenging

-Regardless of your trek, the whole way comes lined with Douglas fir and lodgepole pine, sparkling alpine lakes, and the jagged peaks that gave the Sawtooths their name.
-You’ll even spot Idaho’s own El Capitan, a rugged peak rising over the Alice Lake Basin (not to be confused with the more famous El Capitan in Yosemite.)
+Regardless of your route, the whole way is lined with Douglas fir and lodgepole pine, sparkling alpine lakes, and the jagged peaks that gave the Sawtooths their name.
+You’ll even spot Idaho’s own El Capitan, a rugged peak rising over the Alice Lake Basin (not to be confused with the more famous El Capitan in Yosemite).

 A forest of trees, some green and others yellow, bisected by a bright blue river, at a state park in Wisconsin.